schuelermine/ret/README.md

 You can install the Debian package that’s downloadable from the GitHub releases page using `dpkg` or `apt` or another frontend.

+**Warning:** The Debian package is produced without care and has a wrong version number.

 ### Cabal install

 Clone this repository and run